How To Install Gutter Guards (2023 Guide)

 Types of Gutter Guards

 Homeowners will find dozens of gutter guard options on the market, each with pros and cons.
-Some slide into the gutter, and others act as gutter covers.
+Some slide into the gutter, while others act as gutter covers.
 Gutter guards can be sorted into the following five categories:

 Brush Gutter Guards